Lanyon Place railway station: History

-The station was opened as "Belfast Central" on Monday 26 April 1976, despite it being located further from Belfast city centre than Great Victoria Street station.
+The station was opened as "Belfast Central" on Monday, 12 April 1976 for Bangor bound traffic and Lisburn and Portadown services commenced on Monday, 26 April, despite it being located further from Belfast city centre than Great Victoria Street station.
 The first station manager was Mr John Johnston.
 Great Victoria Street and Queen's Quay stations were closed upon the opening of Belfast Central (a new station was built at Great Victoria Street and opened in 1995).

 By the 1990s, it became clear that the station's facilities were in need of upgrading.
 A major refurbishment programme started in 2000 and was completed in 2003.

 In February 2018, Translink announced that Belfast Central would undergo a face-lift.
 This would see the entrance hall and East Bridge Street façade completely redesigned, with the removal of a blast wall from The Troubles era.
 Inside, the ticket hall would be rebuilt and new retail and dining facilities provided.
 A Belfast Bikes dock will also be included in the redesigned station.

 As part of the redesign, Belfast Central was renamed Lanyon Place on 1 September 2018.
 This is despite the fact that, strictly speaking, the station is not located there but on East Bridge Street.

 The Enterprise train served Lanyon Place for the final time on 2 July 2024.
 Bus substitution services continued from Lanyon Place until 12 October 2024.
 On 13 October 2024, the service was transferred to the new Belfast Grand Central Station integrated transport hub.